Work Visas for Internships or Co-Ops Overseas

-Imagine being able to travel to other countries and gain work experience.
+Imagine being able to travel to other countries and gain work experience through internships.
 That’s what I did!
 I did an internship at an amazing pub right outside of London way back in 1999.
 All facilitated by the team at BUNAC, that you can learn more about below.
 I was in the hospitality program at Penn State at the time and was on track to graduate on time, but needed additional work experience.
 Spent most of the semester working in the kitchen at the pub during the day and pouring pints for my mates at night!
 The pub was staffed by workers from around the world (Australia, New Zealand, South Africa, Denmark, etc.) A phenomenal experience and opportunity to interact with people from around the globe that are still friends to this day.
 I saved up my money and then backpacked Europe for two months.
 Learned a lot about myself, and the unique cultures in the different countries I visited.
 And so, my passion for travel was born!

 College students might be excited to find out that working or interning in another country is an option.
 Internships and co-ops allow students to build on their academic courses with experiential learning experiences.
 Participating in an internship or co-op overseas requires some additional planning and cost considerations.

 The Cambridge Dictionary defines “internship” as “a period of time during which someone works for a company or organization in order to get experience of a particular type of work.”
 Internships can be paid or unpaid depending on the company.
 Internships are usually unpaid and of shorter duration over a summer break for example.

 A “co-op” (short for “cooperative education”) is also a way to gain valuable work experience during college.
 It is often a paid position and part of a more structured college program.
 Co-ops often last a whole semester or longer when the student is not taking college courses.